Introduction

 • IMAP: Standard IMAP protocol for email servers

-• Web Authentication: Direct web login for Hotmail, GMX, Web.de
+• Web Authentication: Direct web login for Hotmail/Outlook

 Intelligent Detection